Ieva-Ieva/Ieva-Ieva/README.md

 🎓 I'm an aspiring data analyst applying my communication skills and experience to talk to data and derive actionable insights.
 💡 Passionate about using data to tell compelling stories and make data-driven decisions.
 📚 Constant learner always looking to enhance my skills and knowledge.
 🏃‍♀️ I enjoy staying active through walking, running, swimming, and dancing.
-🐾 I adore all animals, and my Shar Pei, Rio 🐶, is one of them.
+🐾 I adore animals, and my Shar Pei, Rio 🐶, is one of them.

 ## 🛠️ Skills
 - 💻 **Languages**: SQL, Python, JavaScript